 There are other things to consider too.
 Keep any credit card accounts open, even if you are not using them because this improves the utilization ratio; that is to say, you have credit available to you that you aren’t using which is seen favorably.

-A small loan over two or three months, if accepted, can show that you can repay in full and on time.
+A small loan over 2/3 months, if accepted, can show that you can repay in full and on time.
 The PaydayKing has a panel of lenders that may be able to help you out here.

 Make as big a payment as you can comfortably afford each month, and pay any balance in full where you can.
 Even overpaying small amounts during the month (micropayments) will help your credit score because you are showing positive credit behavior.
 And most importantly, don’t be late or miss any repayments.
 Defaults can be on your record for up to 7 years.

-Regularly monitor your credit report and inform the credit bureaus if there are any mistakes on there or outdated information that should no longer be on your file.
+Regularly monitor your credit report and inform the credit bureaus if there are any mistakes on there or outdated information.
+These should no longer be on your file.
 Fraud can affect your credit score so use Notty to see if you are at risk.